AMReX-Combustion/PeleLMeX/paper/paper.md

 While there exist several reactive flow Direct Numerical Simulation codes, PeleLMeX presents a unique set of features.
-From its inception, under the name LMC in the early 2000, the motivation was to combine an AMR approach with a low Mach number formulation to achieve high performances from a small desktop stations to the world largest supercomputer, and to this day it remains the only publicly available code to offers these features.
+From its inception, under the name LMC in the early 2000, the motivation was to combine an AMR approach with a low Mach number formulation to achieve high performances from a small desktop station to the world largest supercomputer, and to this day it remains the only publicly available code to offers these features.
 Recent code developments focused on enabling massively parallel simulations at scale on high-performance accelerated computer architectures to tackle the challenging requirements of fundamental and applied combustion research, as well as extending the solver modeling capabilities by including
 Large Eddy Simulation (LES) closure models and support for data-driven combustion models [@Perry:2021].

-PeleLMeX is predominantly used to study the fine scale interactions between turbulence and chemical reactions occuring in many combustion applications.
+PeleLMeX is predominantly used to study the fine scale interactions between turbulence and chemical reactions occurring in many combustion applications.
 A better understanding of these interactions is the basis for developing accurate modeling approaches that can be used to design the next generation of low-emission combustion devices.